-Amortization is paying off debt in regular installments with fixed payments.
-This means your monthly payment remains the same throughout the loan.
+Amortization is the process of paying off debt with a fixed repayment schedule.
+Each amortized payment counts toward both the loan and the interest on the loan.
 Read more about Amortization.

 APR (Annual Percentage Rate)

 Annual Percentage Rate (APR) is the measure of how much a loan will cost a borrower over the course of one year.
 It includes the loan’s simple interest rate, as well as any additional fees or charges.
 Read more about APR (Annual Percentage Rate).

 An auto lease is a financial arrangement that enables an individual to obtain a vehicle for use without paying for it entirely.
 They get access to the vehicle for a certain term (usually two to five years) and then return the vehicle at the end of that period, sometimes with an option to buy it outright.
 Read more about Auto Lease.

 An auto loan is a loan that person takes out in order to purchase a motor vehicle.
 Auto loans are typically structured as installment loans and are secured by the value of vehicle being purchased.
 Read more about Auto Loan.